j-duan/VS-Net/README.md

   * inference to deploy a trained model on unseen raw data - [inference.py](inference.py)
   * save png images for visualization after inference - [save_png.py](save_png.py)
   * train and validate the VS-Net - [vs_net.py](vs_net.py)
-* [common](common) : contains dependant functions used in training or deploying VS-Net and is written by [fastMRI](https://github.com/facebookresearch/fastMRI) with some of my modificatins
+* [common](common) : contains dependant functions used in training or deploying VS-Net and is written by [fastMRI](https://github.com/facebookresearch/fastMRI) with some of our modificatins
 * [data](data) : contains dependant functions used in training or deploying VS-Net and is writen by [fastMRI](https://github.com/facebookresearch/fastMRI)
 * [log](log) : produces `csv` files where the quantitative metrics (PSNR, SSIM and NMSE) over iterations are saved
 * [model](model) : saves trained models.
 There are 4 pre-trained models that can be used directly to see VS-Net performance.